Loop group actions on categories and Whittaker invariants: -modules on ind-schemes of pro-finite type

 \sssec{}

 Before explaining the two theories of $\fD$-modules on ind-pro-schemes, let us recall the definition of the category of $\fD$-modules on ind-schemes of ind-finite type.
 Let $\IndSch^{\fty}:= \ms{Ind}^{cl}\Sch^{\fty}$ denote the $1$-category of such.
+(Here, the superscript $cl$ stands for ``{closed embedding}".)
 The functor

 is defined to be the left Kan extension of $\Dmod: \Sch^{\fty} \to \DGCat$ along the inclusion $\Sch^{\fty} \hookrightarrow \IndSch^{\fty}$.
 Explicitly, if $\Y \in \IndSch^{\fty}$ is written as a filtered colimit $\Y = \colim_{n \in \I} Y_n$, with $Y_n \in \Sch^{\on{ft}}$ and closed embeddings $\iota_{m \to n}: Y_m \hookrightarrow Y_n$, then $\Dmod(\Y) \simeq \colim_{n \in \I} \Dmod(Y_n)$, with respect to the pushforward morphisms $(\iota_{m \to n})_*$.